Display shows E03; freezer may not defrost properly and ice builds up on the rear wall or around drawers.

 Diagnostic steps:

-- Access heater assembly: Remove the inner rear panel to expose the evaporator and defrost heater (usually a metal or glass-encased element at the bottom or woven through the coil).
+- Access heater assembly: Remove the inner rear panel to expose the evaporator and the defrost heater (usually a metal or glass-encased element at the bottom or woven through the coil).

-- Test heater continuity: Disconnect heater leads and measure resistance with a multimeter.
-A typical Bosch defrost heater will show a finite resistance (often 50–300 Ω).
+- Test heater continuity: Disconnect the heater leads and measure resistance with a multimeter.
+A typical Bosch defrost heater will show a finite resistance (often between 50–300 Ω).
 If it reads open (OL), the heater is faulty.

-- Inspect wiring: Look for burnt connectors, melted insulation, or broken wires between the heater, thermostat, and control board.
+- Inspect wiring: Look for burnt connectors, melted insulation, or broken wires between the heater, thermostat, and the control board.

-- Control board: If heater circuit tests good, the main control module may not be energizing the heater.
+- Control board: If the heater circuit tests good, the main control module may not be energizing the heater.
 This typically requires board replacement.

 Repair Difficulty